-Sign Area - the area of a sign shall be considered to be that of the entire communication device exclusive of supports, unless the supports are also used to advertise.
+Sign Area - the area of a sign shall be the smallest rectangular area which encompasses all letters, designs, symbols, logos or other sign features exclusive of supports, unless the supports are also used to advertise.
 Signs having two (2) faces (sides) are entitled to have up to the maximum permitted area on each face (side) provided both sides are essentially identical.